With humorous intent, a sportive poke at the "odd" review

 "Could I find something; could I hell!
 A little more description regarding 'pork chops' and 'water' would make this quite perfect, in my view."

-Uh, the ‘moving subject’ is dead, SIR!
-But whatever you say, I think I got it, SIR!
+Uh, the "moving subject" is dead, SIR!
+But whatever you say, I think I got it!
+Try this for size:

 In a League of Their Own"The bards knows they place in the world of writing.
 Many has written about bards but they has never tells of mostly their names."